Professional Development Grants

 How to join or start a writers' group

 Many writers' groups are closed or by invitation only.
-However, you can put a notice in the SWG's weekly e-newsletter, Ebriefs, to indicate you are looking to join one.
+However, members can put a notice in the SWG's weekly e-newsletter, Ebriefs, to indicate you are looking to join one.
 To do so, email email@example.com with a short notice stating what genre you write in (children's, romance, sci-fi, etc.), the level at which you are writing (beginner, intermediate, advanced), whether you want to meet in person or prefer an online group, and how often you'd like to meet.

 These links will give you some helpful information on starting a Writers' Group: